JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 The figures aren't saying that Southwark hasn't built any new council homes, only that the rate at which is building has not kept up with the rate at which it is knocking them down and selling them off.
 The Council has demolished 1200 council homes in its [Heygate estate regeneration](http://35percent.org/heygate-regeneration-faq/) and is demolishing circa 2700 more as part of its [Aylesbury estate regeneration](http://35percent.org/aylesbury-estate/) scheme.

-In addition, it has [sold 1300 council homes under the Right to Buy since 2012](https://www.insidehousing.co.uk/comment/comment/how-we-will-attempt-to-restrict-high-rents-on-right-to-buy-re-lets-58865) and has an ongoing policy of selling every council home that becomes vacant which is valued at £300k or more.
+In addition, it has [sold 1300 council homes under the Right to Buy since 2012](https://www.insidehousing.co.uk/comment/comment/how-we-will-attempt-to-restrict-high-rents-on-right-to-buy-re-lets-58865) and has an [ongoing policy](http://35percent.org/the-southwark-clearances/#void-disposal-policy) of selling every council home that becomes vacant which is valued at £300k or more.

-Meanwhile, this [30th Oct 2018 Cabinet report](http://moderngov.southwark.gov.uk/documents/s78248/Report%20New%20Homes%20Programme%20Delivery%20Model%20Review%202018.pdf) confirms that the council has built just 262 council homes so far (para 12).
+Meanwhile, this [30th Oct 2018 Cabinet report](http://moderngov.southwark.gov.uk/documents/s78248/Report%20New%20Homes%20Programme%20Delivery%20Model%20Review%202018.pdf) confirms that the council has built just 262 council homes to date (para 12).

 Although it is not clear whether these have all been let at council rents.
-The [appendix](http://moderngov.southwark.gov.uk/documents/s78251/Appendix%202%20Map%20showing%20approved%20schemes.pdf) to the report lists the council homes simply as 'rented units'.
+The [appendix](http://moderngov.southwark.gov.uk/documents/s78251/Appendix%202%20Map%20showing%20approved%20schemes.pdf) to the Cabinet report lists the council homes simply as 'rented units'.
 We have [blogged previously](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/#10m-wasted-and-new-council-homes-not-even-social-rent) about new 'council homes' now being let at a percentage of market rent (40%) rather than social rent (which is currently approx 20% of market rent).

 In addition, 112 of these new 'council homes' are temporary accommodation units in hostels (_Willow Walk_ - 75 units, _Good Neighbours House_ - 37 units) and are [let](http://moderngov.southwark.gov.uk/documents/s65880/Temporary%20Accommodation%20Report.pdf) at [LHA rent levels](https://lha-direct.voa.gov.uk/SearchResults.aspx?LocalAuthorityId=28&LHACategory=999&Month=10&Year=2018&SearchPageParameters=true), which are more than twice current council rent levels.

 ![](http://35percent.org/img/lharates.png)

-Even if we count all these new homes as council homes at council rents, the short and long term trend is clearly one of declining stock:
+Even if we count all these new homes as council homes at council rents, the short and long term trend is clearly one of a ongoing decline in the number of council homes:

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>